ZangenehTr/replit_meta_lingua/replit.md

 Preferred communication style: Simple, everyday language.
 Work sessions: User prefers to have work logged so they can resume from where we left off.
 Critical issue: Translation system has severe regression problems - translations that previously worked keep breaking.
 Must ensure all Persian translations are maintained and never regress.
-Recent session (2025-01-08):
+Recent session (2025-01-09):
-- Previous session (2025-01-07): Added comprehensive translations for teacherPayments, auth, callern, coursePlayer, and admin dashboard with mobile support (400+ total keys)
-- MAJOR MILESTONE ACHIEVED: Complete translation overhaul of ALL admin components
+- Previous session (2025-01-08): Complete translation overhaul of ALL admin components with form translations (200+ new keys)
-- Fixed all remaining hardcoded English strings in supervision.tsx, communications.tsx, teacher-payments.tsx, and white-label.tsx
+- MAJOR TRANSLATION FIX: Resolved missing campaigns, smsSettings, and iranianCompliance translations across all languages
-- Added comprehensive white-label translations (50+ new keys) including subscription plans, features, deployment tools, and API integration
+- Added comprehensive campaigns section translations (70+ keys) for all three languages (Persian, Arabic, English)
+  - Includes campaign creation, social media integration, performance tracking, and automation features
-- Added comprehensive AI Services Management translations (60+ keys) for all three languages (Persian, English, Arabic)
+- Added complete smsSettings section translations (50+ keys) for all three languages
+  - Includes SMS event templates, automation rules, Kavenegar settings, and all event types
-- Added comprehensive Branding Management translations (45+ keys) for all three languages
+- Added full iranianCompliance section translations (40+ keys) for all three languages
-- Fixed all TypeScript errors in AIServicesManagement.tsx and BrandingManagement.tsx components
-- Fixed SQL syntax errors in getStudentRetentionAnalytics and getCourseCompletionAnalytics by replacing filter clauses with CASE statements
+  - Includes VoIP configuration, Shetab payment settings, and third-party services status
+- Fixed structural inconsistencies between language files - all admin.json files now have matching section structures
-- Systematically replaced all hardcoded English strings with proper i18n translations
+- Updated English admin.json with missing translations to match Persian and Arabic completeness
-- Ensured complete RTL support for Persian and Arabic languages across all admin interfaces
-- User confirmed all i18n implementations are working correctly
+- Ensured all eventTypes (enrollment, sessionReminder, homeworkAssigned, etc.) are properly translated
-- Completed comprehensive form translations for Persian and Arabic languages (200+ new keys total)
-- Added studentForms, teacherForms, classroomForms, commonFormFields, and formActions sections
+- Added missing recipient types (teacher, parent, student) in all languages
-- All forms now work flawlessly in English, Persian (فارسی), and Arabic (العربية)
+- All campaigns and SMS automation features now fully translated and functional
-- Translation regression problem fully resolved - all translations now properly maintained
+- Translation consistency achieved across all three language files - no more missing keys

 ## Test Accounts
 All 7 roles have test accounts with the following credentials: